bluesky-social/atproto-website/content/specs/auth.md

 This is a high-level description of what an atproto OAuth authorization flow looks like.
 It assumes the user already has an atproto account.

 The client starts by asking for the user’s account identifier (handle or DID), or for a PDS/entryway hostname.
-See “Identity Authentication” section for details.
+See "Identity Authentication" section for details.

 For an account identifier, the client resolves the identity to a DID document, extracts the declared PDS URL, then fetches the Resource Server and Authorization Server locations.
 If starting with a server hostname, the client resolves that hostname to an Authorization Server.
-In either case, Authorization Server metadata is fetched and verified against requirements for atproto OAuth (see “Authorization Server” section).
+In either case, Authorization Server metadata is fetched and verified against requirements for atproto OAuth (see "Authorization Server" section).

 The client next makes a Pushed Authorization Request via HTTP POST request.
-See “Authorization Request” section; some notable details include:
+See "Authorization Request" section; some notable details include:

 - a randomly generated `state` token is required, and will be used to reference this authorization request with the subsequent response callback
 - PKCE is required, so a secret value is generated and stored, and a derived challenge is included in the request